 “Business schools know that these new skills are becoming top of mind in the workplace,” Dr. Prastacos said.
 “I’m confident we’ll have plenty to share with our peers, who are excited to be a part of this group.”

-The group is launching with about 30 members from schools such as the University of Pennsylvania, Rensselaer Polytechnic Institute, Georgia Tech, Temple University, Narsee Monjee Institutes of Management Studies, University of Strasbourg, Zurich University and Bocconi University.
-The next step for members is to find a business co-chair from industry, who will be responsible for recruiting additional members from the corporate world.
-The group plans to meet at least twice a year at high-profile AACSB International conferences.
+The group is launching with more than 30 members from schools such as the University of Pennsylvania, Rensselaer Polytechnic Institute, Georgia Tech, Temple University, Narsee Monjee Institutes of Management Studies, University of Strasbourg, Zurich University, Bocconi University and Boston University.
+The co-chairs are currently developing a draft business plan for the group, which they will present to the group at the 2019 AACSB Deans Conference, in Vancouver.